Kredwi/kredwi/README.md

-# У МЕНЯ СЛОМАЛСЯ НОУТБУК
+# Kredwi
+Working with brain